cooneyro/SecureMail/README.md

 - Uses RSA key pairs for encryption and decryption

-- Public keys can be added to a user's keyring for future encryption and verification of signatures
+- Public keys can be added to a user's keyring for future encryption of e-mails and verification of mail senders' signatures.